caltechlibrary/distillery/README.md

 ## [`oralhistories.py`](caltechlibrary/distillery/blob/main/oralhistories.py)

-Used for converting an initial transcript of an oral history interview from Microsoft Word to Markdown with a table of contents.
-A YAML metadata block is included at the top of the markdown file populated with keys and values from the corresponding ArchivesSpace record.
-The script also pushes the markdown file to GitHub.
+Starting with an initial transcript of an oral history interview in Microsoft Word (.docx) format, this script will:

+- retrieve metadata from ArchivesSpace
+- generate a Markdown document from the Word file that includes the ArchivesSpace metadata
+- upload the Markdown file to GitHub

+A GitHub Actions script runs after the addition of the Markdown file that will:

+- generate an HTML document that incorporates the metadata and the Markdown content
+- commit the new HTML file to the repository

+With the `--publish` parameter, this script will:

+- clone the latest versions of the generated HTML files along with any assets
+- sync any updates with an AWS S3 bucket to be accessible on the web